Monday Musings: Jaguars should have signed Kaepernick; Patriots will be fine

 I think that's the right decision, but Marrone and company put on a charade last week when Chad Henne started the third preseason game.
 Bortles was better in that loss to the Carolina Panthers , but neither lit it up.

 Even so, the decision to start Bortles makes sense behind a line that is shaky and with an offense lacking skill people, at least those who have been healthy.
-Henne just isn't good, and has little feel in the pocket, which showed up against the Panthers.
+Henne just isn't good and has little feel in the pocket, which showed up against the Panthers.

 Bortles might not be good either, but he's better than Henne and he can move around and create plays.
 Marrone cited Bortles' mobility as one of the reasons he picked him.